Human Resources Modernization

 The current modernization process was launched with the integration of university HR professionals into the Division of Human Resources as part the university's financial action plan.
 However, it is a successor of a partnership project that had been in the works over the past few years between Human Resources and some colleges and divisions.

-HR modernization aims to reduce university costs through increased efficiency and eliminating rework.
+HR modernization aims to reduce university costs through standardizing practices, increasing efficiency, and eliminating rework.

 Modernization will: